hypergraphql/hypergraphql/sources/documentation.md

 }
 ```

-The default content type is set to `application/json`.
-In such case the response fromat is a standard, GraphQL JSON-based response that includes a JSON-LD object as a value of the `data` property, e.g.:
+The default content type is set to `application/json` for an accept header `application/json`.
+In such case the response fromat is a standard GraphQL, JSON-based response that includes a JSON-LD object as a value of the `data` property, e.g.:

 ```json
 {